XplnHUB/newgatejs/CONTRIBUTING.md

-# Contributing to ARX
+# Contributing to Holoway

-Thank you for your interest in contributing to ARX!
+Thank you for your interest in contributing to Holoway!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct